Sometimes, we just need to shake things up a little bit.

 If you’re looking for a career change, or just have a side passion that you want to put more time into, then this is a great opportunity to make that happen.

-It’s really important to work on something each day that fires you up and makes you excited to attack the day.
+It’s really important to work on something each day that teaches you how to feel alive, and motivates you to attack the day.
 Most of the time, our jobs don’t provide this level of fulfillment.

 In fact in a perfect world where bills didn’t exist, I think that we’d all trade cushy corporate jobs to pursue a career that we love.